Stay cool, stay safe

 Take a kayak journey along winding rivers or sail out onto placid lakes.
 Explore shipwrecks and unique marine life along Victoria's beautiful coast.
 Cool off in the waters near glistening waterfalls and relax and rejuvenate.

-However you’re cooling off this summer, make sure you’re ready for nature by planning ahead whether it’s for a day trip or a longer stay.
+With so many activities to choose from, make sure you’re ready for nature by planning ahead, whether it’s for a day trip or a longer stay.
 Water comes with different risks, so always keep water safety in mind.

 Our rangers and Licensed Tour Operators have kindly shared their tips to help you stay safe while staying cool this summer.